alastair38/pagescms/src/data/blog/first.md

 ---
-title: 'First blog post'
+title: First blog post
-description: 'This is the first blog post description'
+description: This is the first blog post description
+isDraft: true
 ---